Everything You Need to Know About Vertical Video

 I shared that history lesson earlier because social media and vertical video are intrinsically connected.
 If you’re filming content for other mediums, like OTT ads or board presentations, then stay horizontal.

+Watch this quick video to learn how to film vertical video with OpenReel Capture.
 Interested in learning more about video formats and how to incorporate different styles into your 2022 video strategy?
 We’re here to help!